wonghoi/enhanced_session_linux/README.md

 - **PopOS**: No go.
 Gnome crashes when accessed through xrdp. (pop-os_22.04_amd64_intel_34)
 - **MX Linux**: No go.
 It's stuck at with a blank screen after xrdp's sesman login (MX-23_x64)
 - **Debian**: magically it worked with sound in a few desktop envrionments before even running a second pass of ~/linux-vm-tools/install.sh.
 I had to make a lot of change to the robustness of this code to accomodate it
+- **Lubuntu**: This one requires source repo to be enabled or else it will choke install_pulseaudio_sources_apt_wrapper.sh and the script moves on silently, leaving sound not working.
+See the deprecated section about it on my blog

 I'm not going to waste my time hacking the distros that do not jive with xrdp at all since Ubuntu/Debian proved that these can be fixed on the linux's end.
 It's not even a PulseAudio problem (purely xrdp hell) so although my code might accommodate MX Linux, know that out of the box it doesn't work as of 2023-09-15.